This crochet cup cozy sleeve is an easy and quick crochet project!

 Note: This pattern is for an 8.5cm (3.5″) in diameter and 12.5cm (5″) tall cup.
 Adjust the initial number of chains to fit around your cup.

-The cup cozy is worked by crocheting in rounds and joining the rounds with a slip stitch.
+The cup cozy is worked by crocheting in the round and joining the rounds with a slip stitch.
 I made the flower mainly to conceal the seam that is slightly visible on the side.
-If you don’t want to have a seam or make a flower then I suggest to crochet in spiral rounds (see my Crochet Simple Cup Cozy pattern).
-When crocheting in spiral rounds you eliminate the seam alltogether so your cup cozy will look amazing from any angle! 🙂
+If you don’t want to have a seam or make a flower, then I suggest you work in spiral rounds (see my Crochet Simple Cup Cozy pattern).
+When crocheting in spiral rounds, you eliminate the seam altogether so your cup cozy will look beautiful from any angle! 🙂

-Ch 40, join the chain with a slip stitch (adjust the number of chains to fit around your cup).
+Ch 40, join the chain with a Sl St (adjust the number of chains to fit around your cup).

-Tip: To chain the right amount of chains for your cup – stretch the chain and wrap around the base of your cup.
+Tip: To chain the right amount of chains for your cup – stretch the chain and wrap it around the base of your cup.
 The ends should just barely touch.
-As you start working on it it should stretch.
+As you start working on it, the cup cozy should stretch slighly.

 Row 1-16: Ch 1, Hdc in first stitch and across, sl st (total 40)

 Note: Check the height of your cup sleeve and adjust the number of rows accordingly.
-It should not cover the whole cup, only the middle part.
-You may need less than 16 rows, it depends on how tall your cup is!
+It should cover only the middle part, not the whole cup!
+You may need less than 16 rows; it depends on how tall your cup is!

 You can make the flower in any colour you like, I made one in the same colour as the cup cozy and another one in white.